The Grid: 10 hidden gems in the Northcenter neighborhood

 Subscribe for unlimited digital access.
 Try one month for $1!

-Initially drawn to the Korean restaurant Cho Sun Ok, I’d later discover the joys of a freshly brewed pint at Half Acre, burgers at Bad Apple, and Monday night 25-cent wings at Wild Goose Bar.
+Initially drawn to the Korean restaurant Cho Sun Ok, I soon discovered the joys of a freshly brewed pint at Half Acre, burgers at Bad Apple, and Monday night 25-cent wings at Wild Goose Bar.

-The often overlooked neighborhood –– Northcenter –– is south of Lincoln Square and its borders are debatable, sometimes blending into Ravenswood.
+The often overlooked neighborhood –– Northcenter –– is south of Lincoln Square, though its borders are debatable, sometimes blending into Ravenswood.

-According to the Northcenter Chamber of Commerce, the neighborhood’s borders are Montrose (north), Addison (south), California (west) and to the east, Clark (north of Irving Park) and Ashland (south of Irving Park).

-Undoubtedly, the residents of Ravenswood (and its chamber) would disagree especially with the Clark, north of Irving Park distinction.
+According to the Northcenter Chamber of Commerce, however,the neighborhood’s borders are Montrose (north), Addison (south), California (west) and to the east, Clark (north of Irving Park) and Ashland (south of Irving Park).
+(Undoubtedly, the residents of Ravenswood (and its chamber) might disagree especially with the Clark, north of Irving Park distinction.)

 So what’s the difference between North Center and Northcenter?